Andy Long (academic)

-Professor Andy Long FREng is the Vice-Chancellor and Chief Executive of Northumbria University, the fifth person to hold this role in the institution’s history.
+Andy Long is an English academic who is the Vice-Chancellor and Chief Executive of Northumbria University, the fifth person to hold this role in the institution’s history.

 Prior to becoming Vice-Chancellor, he was a member of staff at the University of Nottingham, where he served as Provost and Deputy Vice-Chancellor.
 Previously he was Dean and then Pro Vice-Chancellor for the Faculty of Engineering from 2011 to 2018.

 Research areas and career

-Professor Long’s research interests are on the design and manufacture of polymer composites for demanding applications particularly in the aerospace, automotive and energy sectors.
+Long’s research interests are on the design and manufacture of polymer composites for demanding applications particularly in the aerospace, automotive and energy sectors.